michelkeus/TechXchangeNL-ansible/README.md

     key: tags.Role
 ```
   What does this do:
-  - `compose` will use the value of the key `public_ip` received from HCP to create a key ansible_host with the same value. `ansible_host` is used by jobs to connect to the host.
+  - `compose` will use the value of the key `public_ip` received from HCP Terraform to create a key ansible_host with the same value. `ansible_host` is used by jobs to connect to the host.
-  - `hostnames` is used to use the value of the tag `Name` as received from HCP to give the host its name.
+  - `hostnames` is used to use the value of the tag `Name` as received from HCP Terraform to give the host its name.
-  - `keyed_groups` is used to make inventory groups from tag values as received from HCP.
+  - `keyed_groups` is used to make inventory groups from tag values as received from HCP Terraform.
 So here a group will be created with prefix role and the value from tag Role as received from HPC.
 So: `role_<tagvalue>`.
 The host will be placed in this group.

 Also, you need the `Terraform Backend Configuration` Credential you made before as the credential for this source.
 You can test it by syncing the source manually.
 Do **NOT** enable _update on launch_.